menpo/landmarker.io/README.md

 All javascript files are passed through [the babel compiler](https://babeljs.io/) so you can write valid ES2015 code.
 All code is bundled with [browserify](http://browserify.org/).

 You can run `npm run lint` to run the [eslint](http://eslint.org/) tool on the code with our settings.
 The rules listed on the left hand side of the output are explained [here](http://eslint.org/docs/rules/).
 Errors should be fixed otherwise the travis build will fail.

+Testing is not there yet.
+We have some tests and coverage with istanbul and mocha, but nothing extensive project-wide.

 ### CSS considerations